 Katie Kohl, WSCLB Internship Coordinator

 4626 University Ave, Madison, WI 53705

-Please allow one month after the application deadline to expect to hear if you have been selected to participate in an interview.
+Approximately one month after the application deadline, applicants will be scheduled for an interview with the desired discipline.
 Due to the high volume of applicants, not all applicants will be interviewed for a position.